hashicorp/terraform-provider-azurerm/website/docs/r/automation_connection_type.html.markdown

 ---

-A `field_definitions` block supports the following:
+A `field` block supports the following:

 * `name` - (Required) The name which should be used for this connection field definition.